gmolveau/starred/README.md

 - [dotfiles](https://github.com/mathiasbynens/dotfiles) - :wrench: .files, including ~/.macos — sensible hacker defaults for macOS
 - [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [powerlevel10k](https://github.com/romkatv/powerlevel10k) - A Zsh theme
-- [pre-commit-golang](https://github.com/TekWizely/pre-commit-golang) - Pre-Commit hooks for Golang with support for Modules
+- [pre-commit-golang](https://github.com/TekWizely/pre-commit-golang) - Pre-commit hooks for Golang with support for monorepos, the ability to pass arguments to all hooks, and the ability to invoke custom go tools.
 - [pash](https://github.com/dylanaraps/pash) - 🔒 A simple password manager using GPG written in POSIX sh.
 - [yubikey](https://github.com/DataDog/yubikey) - YubiKey at Datadog
 - [hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws
+- [YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GPG and SSH
 - [unix-privesc-check](https://github.com/pentestmonkey/unix-privesc-check) - Automatically exported from code.google.com/p/unix-privesc-check
 - [pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - 📖 A collection of pure bash alternatives to external processes.
 - [spectre-meltdown-checker](https://github.com/speed47/spectre-meltdown-checker) - Spectre, Meltdown, Foreshadow, Fallout, RIDL, ZombieLoad vulnerability/mitigation checker for Linux & BSD